PratikAwaik/video-library/README.md

 3. Copy `.env.example` file to `.env` and fill in the required environment variables.
 4. Finally, run `pnpm run dev` or `npm run dev` or use any other package manager of your choice to run the development environment.

+## Testing the API calls

+1. The file `video-feed.tsx` contains the component for displaying all the videos uploaded by the users.
+The component also contains the API call, `getVideos` to fetch all the videos.
+Therefore, to check if the API functions properly, just visit the homepage and check if the videos are fetched.
+2. To test the `incrementPlayCount` functionality, click on any of the videos from the homepage.
+The view count will increase by one only if you've visited the video for the first time.

 ## Features

 - Browse video library